 The Macomber School serves wholesome and nutritionally sound meals daily to all students.
-Application for free or reduced price lunches are available at any time during the school year should your financial status or household size change.
+Applications for free or reduced price lunches are available at any time during the school year should your financial status or household size change and should be completed even though we are participating in the free breakfast & lunch program.
 Our school has special menus designed for the nutritional needs and preferences of young children.
 Monthly menus are sent home and are posted in the school foyer as well as the school website for you to plan lunch choices with your child.
 The costs are as follows: